NeVerTools/pyNeVer/README.md

 layers.
 A network with batchnorm layers following fully connected layers can be converted to a "pure" fully connected neural networks using the capabilities provided in the [utilities.py](pynever/utilities.py) module.
 The [conversion.py](pynever/strategies/conversion.py) provides the capabilities for the conversion of PyTorch and ONNX
-networks: therefore these kind of networks can be loaded using the respective frameworks and then converted to the internal representation used by __pyNeVer__.
+networks: therefore this kind of networks can be loaded using the respective frameworks and then converted to the internal representation used by __pyNeVer__.
-At present the properties for the verification and abstraction of the networks must be defined in python code following the specification which can be found in the documentation.
-Examples of the specification of the properties can be found in all the scripts in the directory examples/submissions/ATVA2021/.
+The properties for the verification and abstraction of the networks must be defined either in python code following the specification which can be found in the documentation, or via an SMT-LIB file compliant to the [VNN-LIB](http://vnnlib.org) standard.
+Examples of the python specification of the properties can be found in all the scripts in the directory examples/submissions/ATVA2021/.

 #### EXAMPLES
 **NB: All the scripts should be executed INSIDE the related directory!**